 Tim and I were driven six blocks by ambulance to a different clinic that had the ability to X-ray.
 And this is where knowing Spanish really was a lifesaver.

 I checked in, briefly met with a doctor, a very nice woman who did speak some English, and then was taken downstairs for an X-ray of my hand.
 Fifteen minutes later I was looking at my X-rays and I was right, I fractured my 4th metacarpal.
 We waited for a half hour for the trauma doctor to arrive, he wrote a prescription for the cast supplies, which we took to the pharmacy to get filled.
 Then the doctor applied my plaster cast and I was good to go.

 The entire visit to the clinic took about one and a half hours, not too bad!
-I do not know if we got moved through quicker since we were from Los Estados Unidos or because I told them I was a doctor, but the process was much more efficient than Tim and I expected.
+I do not know if we got moved through quicker since we were from the USA or because I told them that I was in the medical field, but the process was much more efficient than Tim and I expected.
 And in some way it was kind of neat to get a Peruvian cast and to have needed medical care.
 Of course, it helped that I knew how to treat this so it wasn’t so terrible.